Connectors

 Same as standard but also runs setup local-observability up so Prom/Loki/Tempo/Grafana come up locally for ad-hoc dashboards.
 See Local observability.

-export DEFENSECLAW_LLM_KEY=<your-key>
+export DEFENSECLAW_LLM_KEY='replace-with-your-key'

-defenseclaw setup copilot # workspace hooks first
+defenseclaw setup copilot # global hooks first

 defenseclaw setup guardrail \